Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 The nation’s largest urban cultural park is home to 17 museums, beautiful gardens, historic buildings, the San Diego Zoo, restaurants, and theaters.
 Entry is free, but most museums require tickets (favorites listed in #9–13).

-This is one of the most fun places in San Diego for families—there’s something for everyone, and because exhibits rotate often, it never feels the same.
+This is one of the most fun places in San Diego for families.
+There’s something for everyone, and because exhibits rotate often, it never feels the same.

-Tickets & Passes: Outdoor areas and the Timken Museum are free to enter.
+Read More: Balboa Park Travel Guide · Tickets: Outdoor areas and the Timken Museum are free to enter.
 For museums, use the Balboa Park Explorer Pass (all but Comic-Con) or Go City San Diego (select museums).
 I highly recommend a pass.

 8. Old Town San Diego